No tin Niun kaso di Covid-19 ku a bini aserka.

 There are no additional positive case of Covid-19.

-On October 22nd there are 4 active cases of Covid-19 on Bonaire.
-124 persons have recovered and 1 person has been admitted to hospital.
+On October 23rd there are 3 active cases of Covid-19 on Bonaire.
+125 persons have recovered and no people are admitted to hospital.

 #PreveníCorona #coronaBonaire #coronaBoneiru